Marian Days: Incidents

-An uptick in religiously unaffiliated Asian youth attending the festival in the mid-1980s coincided with an increase in car theft and extortion attempts.
+An increase in the number of religiously unaffiliated Asian youth attending the festival in the mid-1980s coincided with an increase in car theft and extortion attempts.
 By 1990, members of a Vietnamese gang were attending Marian Days looking for refuge and to connect with other gang members; the festival was seen as a neutral ground where parties would leave each other alone.
-Police began to bring in collections of mug shots and set up check points to search for weapons and suspects.
+Police began to bring in collections of mug shots and set up checkpoints to search for weapons and suspects.
 As a result of these efforts, arrests have been made at the festival of those wanted for robbery and murder.
 Local, state, and federal police, some members of gang task forces, patrol the festival.

-At the 1995 Marian Days, a 17-year-old from Texas was shot and killed, collateral damage in a gang shootout.
-A 16-year-old teen was arrested in association with the incident.
-In 2003, a gang-related stabbing took place at Marian Days.
+During the 1995 Marian Days, a 17-year-old from Texas was shot and killed, collateral damage in a shooting outside a Joplin motel early Sunday morning.
+Their intended target, a 20-year-old from Louisiana with gang associations, was also left wounded in the leg.
+A 16-year-old teen was arrested in association with the incident in Louisiana later that month.

+In 2003, a gang-related stabbing took place at the prayer garden on the campus early that Friday morning.
 Four men, believed to be associated with a gang from Oklahoma City, were arrested and charged with first-degree assault.
+One of the four was also believed to be charged with the murder.
+The area was left without a trace of the violent incident by Saturday and events continued as scheduled.
 After the stabbing, people affiliated with gangs were banned from the festival and checkpoints were added to screen cars entering the festival complex.
-Gang-related activities have decreased each year since, authorities said in 2016.
+Gang-related activities decreased each year from 2003 to 2016, authorities said.

+In 2008, a charter bus carrying 55 people from Houston to Carthage crashed in Sherman, Texas, killing 17 and injuring almost 40.
+Despite not taking place near the campus, when it was announced that morning before Mass by a Congregation priest, he and the crowd were left overcome with emotion, with some even left weeping.
+The Congregation also announced its intentions to provide transportation for any family of the victims who would like to return to Texas.
+Prayers for the victims and their loved ones were frequently called upon throughout the rest of the event as well.

+A mournful atmosphere set over the rest of the event, and heavy rainfall started the day after, although all activities continued as scheduled.
+One exception, however, was that the Saturday Pontifical Mass was cancelled and split between three locations instead due to the continuous rainfall.